 I wrote workflow systems for Toptech UK (originally Simdell EDMS, a business unit

 of Systems Team plc) in Coventry.
 When their South African parent went bust I

-escaped and started writing SMS systems for part of Logica(CMG), now itself released as a separate company, Acision,
+escaped and started writing SMS systems for part of Logica(CMG), which later became a separate company, Acision.

 I've now moved from contract work (mostly Shell scripting and Python, but with some C and even Access databases!) to working for Ammeon.com, a Dublin-based company.